Valiant Is the Word for Carrie: Novel

-Barry Benefield later took up the story and made a revised version of it the first chapter of what became the 1936 novel Valiant Is the Word for Carrie.
+Barry Benefield later took up the story and made a revised version of it, the first chapter of which became the 1936 novel Valiant Is the Word for Carrie.

 Bar minor differences, the film's plot, as described above, followed the novel's plot up to the moment of the attempted jail break.
 From that point on, however, novel and film drastically diverge.
 In the original novel, the jailbreak succeeded without a hitch, and Lili and her lover were able to escape to Canada and start a new life there.
 Carrie returned unscathed to New York, her part in the jail break completely unknown.
 Later, Lady divorced the Baltimore millionaire Mat Burdon whom she married to spite Paul; Lady and Paul then married and lived happily ever after; and at the end of the novel Carrie, who managed to pull her laundry business through the slump of 1929, is prepared to play loving foster grandmother to their first child.

 However, the germ of the film's ending - with the jail break going wrong and Carrie being arrested and facing trial - is present in the novel as a conversation about "what might have been" and "how things might have gone wrong".